scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 The consumption function for a perfect foresight consumer is a linear function of market resources – not terribly exciting.
-The marginal propensity to consume out of wealth doesn’t change whether theconsumer is rich or poor.
+The marginal propensity to consume out of wealth doesn’t change whether the consumer is rich or poor.
 When facing *uncertain* income, however, the consumption function is concave – the marginal propensity to consume is very high when agents are poor, and lower when they are rich.
 In addition, agents facing uncertainty save more than agents under certainty.
-However as agents facing uncertainty get richer, their consumption function converges to the perfect foresight consumption function – rich but uncertain agents act like agents who have certainty.
+However, as agents facing uncertainty get richer, their consumption function converges to the perfect foresight consumption function – rich but uncertain agents act like agents who have certainty.
-In , the solid blue line is consumption under certainty, while the dashed orange line is consumption under uncertainty.
-The inset plot demonstrates that these two functions converge as the x-axis of this plot are extended.
+In Figure 1, the solid blue line is consumption under certainty, while the dashed orange line is consumption under uncertainty.
+The inset plot demonstrates that these two functions converge as the x-axis of this plot is extended.

 .. figure:: ./consumption_functions.png
  :alt: Consumption Functions[fig:consumption-functions]